The South Austin Moonlighters: Music career

-In 2011, The South Austin Moonlighters was founded by singer/songwriter/bass player Lonnie Trevino Jr. (Fastball, Monte Montgomery, and Mike Zito) in Austin, Texas.
+In 2011, the South Austin Moonlighters was founded by Aaron Beavers, Phil Hurley, Josh Zee, Steven Collins and singer/songwriter/bass player Lonnie Trevino Jr. (Fastball, Monte Montgomery, and Mike Zito) in Austin, Texas.
 The original band members began performing a weekday residency at the Saxon Pub in Austin as a "moonlighting" band as they were all in playing in different bands at the time.
 Soon afterward they became an established band.